yieldprotocol/docs/docs/FAQ.md

 No, it’s calculated differently.
 It’s approximately 5% of the interest paid.
 You can read about fees in the [YieldSpace paper](https://yield.is/YieldSpace.pdf) or in these docs.

 ### What is the fee structure?
 Formula/parameters?
 In other protocols, fees are typically charged in proportion to the amount being sold.
 In the Yield App liquidity pools, prices are computed in “yield space” rather than “price space”—meaning that the fees impose a proportional spread on interest rates, rather than on prices.
 The exact fee calculation is detailed in our [YieldSpace paper](https://yield.is/YieldSpace.pdf) in Section 5.
 As a rough approximation, the fee is about 5% of the current interest rate.
-For example, when the marginal interest rate of an automated liqiduity pool is 10%, a borrower might see a marginal interest rate of ≈10.55%, while a lender might see a marginal interest rate of ≈9.47%.
+For example, when the marginal interest rate of an automated liquidity pool is 10%, a borrower might see a marginal interest rate of ≈10.55%, while a lender might see a marginal interest rate of ≈9.47%.

 ### When telegram?
 We have a thriving community in [Discord](https://discord.com/channels/752978124614008945), join us there!